stoplightio/docs/articles/testing/continuous-integration-circle.md

 ## Running Prism in the Foreground

-Below is a sample Circle CI configuration file (version 2) showing how to have Prism conduct a scenario:
+Below is a sample Circle CI configuration file (version 2) with Prism conducting a scenario:

 ```yaml
 version: 2